Flawed Characters

-Who is my favorite character?
-Luke Skywalker from Star Wars comes to mind.
-However, as I ponder this larger-than-life individual, it occurs to me he is actually an arrogant teenager.
-How about Andy Dufresne from the movie Shawshank Redemption?
-He is a stuck-up, distant, and know-it-all.
-Michael Westen from the TV show Burn Notice?
-See Andy Dufresne.
+My favorite movie character is Luke Skywalker from Star Wars.
+Yet as I ponder this larger-than-life individual, it occurs to me that he is an arrogant teenager.
+A close second is Andy Dufresne from Shawshank Redemption, but he is stuck-up, distant, and a know-it-all.
+Michael Westen from the TV show Burn Notice is a close third, but he suffers the same flaws as Andy Dufresne.

 How about female leads?
-Joan Wilder from the movie Romancing the Stone?
-I would classify her as intelligent, strong, and a tad gullible.
-Lucy from the movie Lucy?
-See Joan Wilder.
+Joan Wilder from Romancing the Stone tops my list.
+I classify her as intelligent and strong, but a tad gullible.
+Second is Lucy from the movie of the same name, who has the same flaws.
 Princess Leia from Star Wars?
-See…
+Same problem.

-In creating this blog, I took a step back to analyze my former boss.
-I think he could be a prominent character.
-There is a fine line between doing bad for good and simply being a jerk.
-He could have been a decent character in a movie with some tweaks.
+In creating this article, I tried to imagine Jeff as a character.
+There is a fine line between doing good for the sake of good and simply being a jerk.
+With a lot of thought, Jeff was not a jerk, and I think he could be a decent character with some tweaks.

-The art of creating an excellent character is spinning the negatives into positives.
-In this same line of thinking, I had another boss, Steve.
-He was arrogant, overbearing, intolerant, and a protectionist.
-Yet, I would move mountains for that person.
-He indeed was “The Luke Skywalkers of Engineering.”
+The art of creating an excellent character is spinning the negatives into positives, which was clear with another boss, Steve.
+He was arrogant, overbearing, intolerant, and a perfectionist.
+Yet, I would move mountains for that man.
+Why?
+He inspired me, believed in me, and listened.
+He indeed was “The Luke Skywalker of Engineering.”
 The difference between my bosses was how they applied their negative traits.

 So, how does an author create a well-remembered character?
 First, we have to set up boundaries.
 For example, the movie Star Wars.
-The two dominant factions were the Empire and Rebels.
-Naturally, the audience liked when the Rebel forces won battles.
-(Keep in mind that Empire soldiers needed to die to have a rebel victory.
-Thus, the Revels were not necessarily honorable.)
+The two dominant factions were the Empire and the Rebels.
+Naturally, the audience enjoyed seeing the rebel forces win.
+(Keep in mind that many Empire soldiers needed to die for a rebel victory.
+Thus, the rebels were not necessarily honorable.)
 However, in a typical company, the workers do not battle good and evil with lightsabers.
-Instead, the conflicts are one-on-one in meetings and emails.
+Instead, they have conflicts during meetings and in emails.

 Am I suggesting that directors cannot set a movie in an office?
 No, but there is a staggering difference between a character and a real person.
 Characters are larger than life, and so are their flaws.
 They need to shine when they succeed and tug at our hearts when they fail.
-The difference is the connection, which allows us to overlook the flaws.
-So, it is alright when Luke Skywalker acts like an arrogant teenager.
+The difference is the connection, which allows us to overlook the flaws that would otherwise have led to arrogant behavior in a character like Luke Skywalker.

 As I fully develop the outline, the characters fall into place, and their flaws build the drama.
-Then their positive traits pull the hero’s through to the next scene.
+Then their positive traits carry them into the next scene.
 For the villains, it is the opposite.
 Their undesirable traits solve the problems, and their good qualities make the lead characters look bad.

 In summary, positive characters need the perfect amount of space to let their flaws shine.
-As they overcome or recover from failures, their efforts cause them to stand above their peers.
-A touch of arrogance goes a long way, but it causes a horrible character if not applied correctly.
-I also prefer intelligence over luck and strength.
+As they overcome or recover from failures, their efforts elevate them above their peers.
+A touch of arrogance goes a long way, but it can be a horrible character flaw if misapplied.
+I also prefer intelligence as a good quality over luck and strength.

 You’re the best -Bill